m87-labs/moondream-examples/quickstart/modal/README.md

    ```

 ### **3. Login**
-   To connect your computer to your modal labs account, run:
+   To connect your computer to your Modal Labs account, run:
    ```bash
    modal token new
    ```